 Length of Trip : As long as feel like soaking.
 Since there’s not much around, you might want to camp overnight, or continue your drive north or south on the Alaska Highway.

-Cost : There is a day-use fee of $5 per adult and $3 for children.
+Cost : There is a day-use nominal fee.
 Facilities include a change room, outhouse, and wooden boardwalk.
 Camping reservations are recommended and open mid-May to September 1.

 Best time to go : The campground is open year-round.
 Some visitors prefer the cold winter months when the springs are less busy, and you’re surrounded by snow and steam is rising from the water.
 The campground offers full services May 1st to October 14.

 Wheelchair friendly : Yes.
 Some trails are accessible too.

 Where to eat : If you’re not cooking in your RV or around the campfire, pop across the road for a home-cooked meal at the Liard Hotsprings Lodge.